 Renán Ignacio

 TL;DR: You may know me by different names depending on how you met me.
 If you met me professionally or in grad school, you likely me know me as Renán.
 If you met me socially or through family or old friends, you likely know me as Ignacio or Iggy.
+Since 2024, I've started to use my maternal last name Rueda.

 My full name is Renán Ignacio Del Valle Rueda.